-The flow of charge in a Bipolar transistor is due to diffusion of charge carriers between two regions belong to different charge concentrations.
+The flow of charge in a Bipolar transistor is due to the diffusion of charge carriers between the two regions belonging to different charge concentrations.
 Regions of BJT are known as the base, collector, and emitter.

 The emitter region is highly doped when compared to other layers.
 Both collector and base layers have the same charge carrier concentrations.
-Among these junctions, the base-emitter junction is forward biased, and base-collector junction is reverse biased.
-Forward biased means p-doped has it contains more potential than the n-doped side.
+Among these junctions, the base-emitter junction is forward biased, and the base-collector junction is reverse biased.
+Forward biased means p-doped region has more potential than the n-doped side.

 Voltage, Charge Control and Current

-Transistor models such as Glenn poon model is responsible for the distribution of the charge which explains the behaviour of a transistor.
+Transistor models such as the Glenn poon model are responsible for the distribution of the charge which explains the behaviour of a transistor.

-Since BJT is a three terminal device, there are three ways to connect it within an electric circuit while one terminal is same for both output and input.
+Since a Bipolar Junction Transistor is a three-terminal device, there are three ways to connect it within an electric circuit while one terminal is the same for both output and input.
 Every method of connection responds differently to the input signals within a circuit.

 - Common Emitter Configuration – has both voltage and current gain

-- The common Collector Configuration – has no voltage gain but has current gain
+- The common Collector Configuration – has no voltage gain but has a current gain

-- The common base configuration – has no current gain but has voltage gain
+- The common base configuration – has no current gain but has a voltage gain

 Characteristics of different transistor configurations are given in the following table: